 If you’ve decided to plan the trip of a lifetime, you’ll know that while it’s hugely exciting, working out the best way to travel Europe can be a huge headache!
 At Euroventure, we make it our job to plan Europe trips for people all day every day.
-We run all kinds of trips – from our classic independent Europe adventures to small group tours.

 We know everyone’s number one problem is working out where to start – how do you work out what route to take?
 How will you get from city to city?
 Where should you stay?
 To help you out, we put together our most comprehensive planning guide, showing you exactly how to find the best way to travel Europe for you.

 The most sensible way to do this is to write a list of your top destinations, alongside an idea of how long you’ve got in total.
-Next, get out a map and plot a route through your top destinations in Geographical order – for example starting in Spain and working your way East, or beginning with Scandinavia and heading down to the Mediterranean.
+Next, get out a map and plot a route through your top destinations in geographical order – for example starting in Spain and working your way East, or beginning with Scandinavia and heading down to the Mediterranean.
 If you need some guidance with this, why not check out our trip builder tool.
 It allows you to map out your route, work out how long you’re going to spend travelling and how long you can spend in each city.

 Deciding whether you want to pre-book your travel arrangements is a personal choice.
 Neither is a “better” way to travel Europe.
 Your choice will depend on your preference, and what you want to get out of traveling Europe.
 If you’re a confident traveller with lots of time and plenty of experience, you might prefer to see where your journey takes you.
 You can always ask hostel staff for tips on your next destination, and use free WiFi to book things as you go.